All submissions should be sent via email to firstname.lastname@example.org.

 All you have to do now is write!

 A note about the reasons behind our formatting guidelines:

 The editorial team of ASIM is scattered over most of Australia.

-As to the reason for attached RTF rather than plain text, the submissions wrangler finds them easier to manipulate, and prefers to see the things like italics presented as the author intended, rather than the makeshifts required by plain text.
+As to the reason for attached RTF rather than plain text, the submissions editor finds them easier to manipulate, and prefers to see the things like italics presented as the author intended, rather than the makeshifts required by plain text.

-All stories submitted go through an initial blind reading process… that means that the stories are sent to our panel of readers with no author information attached.
+All stories submitted go through an initial blind reading process.
+That means that the stories are sent to our panel of readers with no author information attached.
 This is why we want the author information in one place where it is easily removed.